 Thank you for your interest in Hope International University, College of Education.
-It is my pleasure to welcome you to a rewarding and life-changing experience; an incredible journey that will make you a highly qualified and effective educator.
-Over the last decade, Education program graduates have been named to various teachers of the year honors and selected through competitive interview processes for positions as classroom teachers and administrators in public and private schools.
-Also, as lifelong learners, our graduates have become National Board Certified Teachers and entered doctoral programs across the nation.
+It is my pleasure to welcome you to what we trust will be a rewarding and life-changing experience.
+Your incredible journey over the next few years will prepare you to be a highly qualified and effective educator.